AcidWax Windows® Media Player Visualizer “ReadMe” Information:

 Instructions for Use:

-Note: These instructions assume Windows XP and Windows Media Player 11.
-For other operating systems (in particular Windows Vista), or for Windows Media Player 10, the instructions may vary slightly from what is here.
+Note: These instructions assume Windows XP or Vista and Windows Media Player 11.
+For other systems the instructions may vary slightly from what is here.

 To run the Media Player Visualizer: